Skip to main content

 (b) Observing while an individual performs an activity to ensure the individual's health and safety.

-(39) "Twenty-four hour support" means that an individual requires the continuous presence of another person throughout the course of the entire day and night during a twenty-four hour period of time.
+(29) "Twenty-four hour support" means that an individual needs the continuous presence of another person throughout the course of the entire day and night during a twenty-four hour period of time.

-(b) The individual's signs and symptoms require extensive monitoring and ongoing evaluation of the individual's status and care and there are supporting diagnostic or ancillary testing reports that justify the need for frequent monitoring or adjustment of the treatment regimen;
+(a) The individual's signs and symptoms need extensive monitoring and ongoing evaluation of the individual's status and care and there are supporting diagnostic or ancillary testing reports that justify the need for frequent monitoring or adjustment of the treatment regimen; and

-(c) Changes in the individual's medical condition are uncontrollable or unpredictable and may require immediate interventions; and
+(b) Changes in the individual's medical condition are uncontrollable or unpredictable and may need immediate interventions.

 Supplemental Information